jaswanth3233/Villanova_IoT_2022/RPI_TUTORIAL/RPI_OS_Setup.md

 2. I downloaded the balenaEtcher to burn the data into the sd card. url: https://www.balena.io/etcher/
 3. Download the Disc Image from the Diet Pi website
 4. So I am choosing to use: ARMv8 64-bit image from the Diet pi Website: https://dietpi.com/downloads/images/DietPi_RPi-ARMv8-Bullseye.7z
-5. later on unwrap the cocntents of the disc image and later on fetch that image from you local directory
+5. later on unwrap the contents of the disc image and later on fetch that image from you local directory
 6. Run the Balena Etcher application and upload the disc image you have downloaded
 7. next step would be to select the target memmory drive for the disc image flash burn
-8. I inserted  SD card into lention usb c hub and connected to the laptop and the etcher software will recognise the target location and after selecting your target memory and flash the disc image.
+8. I inserted SD card into lention usb c hub and then connected to the laptop. later etcher software will recognise the target location and after selecting your target memory and then flash the disc image.